 Leonard J. Waks earned doctorate degrees in philosophy (University of Wisconsin, 1968) and Organizational Psychology (Temple University, 1984).
 He taught philosophy and educational studies at Purdue University, Stanford University and Temple University, and Science and Technology Studies at Penn State University, and is now Professor Emeritus of Educational Leadership at Temple University.
 His work explores the intersection of technology and education, and he is the author of two books – Technology’s School (1995) and Education 2.0 (2013) and over 100 scholarly articles and book chapters.
 Waks was co-founder of the (US) National Technological Literacy Conferences (funded by the National Science Foundation, 1985-91) and co-director of the Summer Institute on Rethinking Technology: Philosophy of Technology since 1960 (funded by the (US) National Endowment for the Humanities, 1995).
 He has served on the Board of the John Dewey Society, as Associate Editor of the Society’s journal Education and Culture, as chair of its Commission on Social issues, and is the founding editor of its multi-author blog Social Issues.
 He is serving as conference director for the Society’s forthcoming National Conference on Democratic Education in celebration of the centennial of the publication of Democracy and Education in 2016.

 Jessica A. Heybach is an Associate Professor in the School of Education and Human Performance at Aurora University.
 She is currently serving as chair of the EdD Programs, and teaches courses in curriculum studies, philosophy in education, and qualitative research.
 Her scholarly interests center on issues of (in)justice and utilize philosophical inquiry to investigate the institution of schooling, as well as how Dewey’s aesthetics help to cultivate the civic identity of both students and teachers.
-Jessica has published in such journals as the Education and Culture, Critical Questions in Education, and Philosophical Studies in Education.
+Jessica has published in such journals as the Education Policy Analysis Archives, Educational Studies, Education and Culture, Critical Questions in Education, and Philosophical Studies in Education.

 Southern Illinois University